Spin-off and split-off are both types of divestitures. Let’s see what we mean by each of them.

 In the financial and economic world, we come across corporate spin-offs.
 A spinoff is a type of Divestment of existing assets by the entity.
-This is done by reducing or separating some existing assets, division, the business activity of a parent company.
-And it involves the creation of an independent new entity from the existing parent company that will take over these separated assets, division, or business activities.
+This is done by reducing or separating some existing assets, divisions, and the business activity of a parent company.
+And it involves the creation of an independent new entity from the existing parent company that will take over these separated assets, divisions, or business activities.
 In this, the existing shareholders of the parent company receive the shares in the newly formed company.

 The spun-off company will have its own separate management structure with a new name.
-However, it takes over the assets, employees, intellectual property, etc. from the parent company in exchange for a predetermined amount of cash, stocks, loans, or other monetary instruments.
-In addition, usually, the upcoming entity continues to get financial and technical assistance as per its requirement for some specific period at least.
+However, it takes over the assets, employees, intellectual property, etc., from the parent company in exchange for a predetermined amount of cash, stocks, loans, or other monetary instruments.
+In addition, the upcoming entity usually continues to get financial and technical assistance as per its requirement for some specific period at least.
 Hive-off is also the other name for spin-off activity.

 Examples of spin-offs include Kraft Foods and Mondelez Spin-Off, Baxter, and Baxalta Spin-Off.

 We must understand one important point in the event of a spin-off transaction.
 The shareholders of the parent company receive further shares in the newly spun-off company.
 The new shares are as per the scheme of separation and in the ratio of their existing shareholding.
-So, the existing shareholders do not have to surrender any of the existing shares for such transactions.
+So, the existing shareholders do not have to surrender any of their existing shares for such transactions.

 Reasons for Spin-Offs

-- When a division or a department of the parent company needs more focus it goes for Spin-Off.
+- When a division or a department of the parent company needs more focus, it goes for Spin-Off.
 Even if it has great potential and management believes that a spin-off will lead to better growth of the division.

 - The parent company may also want to spin off one of its mature business units, which has little growth in the future.
 To focus more on existing products or services with higher growth potential.
 The management does not want to bog down with the issues of non-performing or low contribution business division or activity.

-- A spin-off could also occur if one of the parent company’s business units falls under a different industry, or if it moves in a different direction.
+- A spin-off could also occur if one of the parent company’s business units falls under a different industry or if it moves in a different direction.
 And spinning off as a separate entity might unlock the potential and create more value as a stand-alone business.